ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 The first graph shows all label types aggregated, the second shows the problem vs. no problem type.

-NOTE: In this section, the data is binary (not ordinal), and is at the street level (not 5 meter level), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.
+NOTE: In this section, the data are binary (not ordinal), and is at the street level (not 5 meter level), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

 NOTE: The red dots on the graphs are means.